Let's Adore Jesus-Eucharist! | Home >> Philosophy

 In the same way, after your reason has shown you that speeding in a residential area is bad, your will probably will make you slow down, even though there are no speeding fines or policemen in that country yet.
 You won't need to be threatened by sanctions to act well.

 This is because, in a limited way, your two "legs" (your reason and your will) are "strong enough" to make you act well.
-As you probably know, "virtue" comes from a word meaning "strength" or "force", and your reason and will are being strengthened by the virtues of Prudence and Justice.
+As you probably know, "virtue" comes from a word meaning "strength" or "force", and your reason and will are being strengthened by the virtues of Prudence or "Goalance" and Justice.

 If we were all perfectly prudent and just, as soon as we were born, we wouldn't need Laws and Sanctions.